natalieagus/50005/docs/OS/07-threads.md

 > - **Types of Threads and Their Management**
 >   - Differentiate between **user-level threads** and **kernel-level thread**s.
 >   - Examine how each type of thread is scheduled, the level of **overhead** involved, and the **implications** for parallel execution on multicore systems.
->   - Understand thread mapping models like many-to-one, one-to-one, and many-to-many, and discuss their advantages and disadvantages.
+>   - Recognise thread mapping models like many-to-one, one-to-one, and many-to-many, and discuss their advantages and disadvantages.
 > - **Practical Implementation of Threads**
 >   - Implement threads in Java using **Runnable** interfaces and by extending the Thread class.
 >   - Use the `pthread` library in C to create, manage, and synchronize threads.